lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

 ## TASK LIST FOR THE NEXT RELEASED VERSION:

-- [ ] Improve accessibility for colorblind people
-    - Focus on "Deuteranomaly Severe"
-    - Use patterns for surfaces instead of colors?
-- [ ] FOV slider
-    - black bars at top and bottom?
 - [ ] Add crosshair (changeable size?)
 - [ ] Show horizontal player speed beneath crosshair
 - [ ] Save and load user setting to/from file